juanca/blog/articles/react-component-architecture.md

 #### When and why?

-Once requirements indicate responsibilities outside the presentational layer, stateful components will suffice in accommodating any required **behavior** responsibilities.
+Once requirements indicate responsibilities outside the presentational layer, stateful components will suffice in accommodating any required **behavioral** responsibilities.

 #### How?

 This can be achieved by duplicating or modifying the original presentational component.
-However, each approaches exhibit problems:
+However, each approach exhibits its own problems:

 - Assuming a duplication implementation: this approach experiences normalization problems.
 - Assuming a modification implementation (to avoid any normalization problems):